 Old ruins of 16-18 farmsteads have also been found at Keldur.

 Read more in my travel-blog Keldur turf house - is this the oldest house in Iceland?

 Five pagan graves were found here with human bones and grave goods.
 Amongst them a spear-head, a comb, a boss (skjaldarbóla), an axe and a sword.
 Even a boat grave was found.
-How we distinguish between pagan graves and Christian graves is that grave-goods (haugfé), animals (horse or a dog) and sometimes boats can be found in pagan graves.
+How we distinguish between pagan graves and Christian graves is that grave-goods (haugfé), animals (a horse or a dog), and sometimes boats can be found in pagan graves.
 That changed with Christianity.

 The settler of Hringsdalur is, according to legend, Hringur - he lost his life in a battle at Hringsdalur.
 His burial mound was declared as protected back in 1930 by the director of the National Museum.
 His mound might have been found here at Hreggnasi in Hringsdalur.
 That would be amazing - to have discovered the mound of the settler of this area!

 Seeing that the pagan cemetery is so close to the sea, then there is a grave danger that the sea will erode these precious Viking remains.

 Here you can see the location on the map.
 To reach this area you can rent a car in Reykjavík, and explore this less-visited part of Iceland.
 Do take your time - in the past 2 years, I have spent 17 days exploring the Westfjords - and I haven't seen everything yet, which this wonderful part of Iceland has to offer.

 In Borgarnes town in West-Iceland, you will find what we like to believe is the burial mound of the Viking settler Skalla-Grímur Kveldúlfsson and his grandson, Böðvar.
 Skalla-Grímur was the father of the well-known hero Egill Skallagrímsson of Egilssaga - the Saga of Egill - and Böðvar was the son of Egill.